On Lerch's formula for the Fermat quotient: Introduction

-Dilcher \& Skula (\cite{Dilcher}, p.
-389] report numerical investigations of all possible values of $s(k, N)$ for the two values of $p$ for which $q_2$ vanishes, namely 1093 and 3511.
-This occurs only for the ``classical'' cases, eliminating the possibility that any other sums could be simple multiples of $q_2$.
-It therefore seems likely that our Theorems 1 and 2 comprise essentially all the linear relations which pertain among sums of Lerch's type.
+Dilcher \& Skula (\cite{DilcherSkula1995}, p.\ 389) report numerical investigations of all possible instances of $s(k, N)$ with $N \le 46$ for the two values of $p$ for which $q_2$ vanishes, namely 1093 and 3511.
+Because another portion of their paper contains computational errors (reported below), we repeated these calculations, and found them to be correct; furthermore, we examined all possible cases of $N$, such that $s(k, N)$ contained at least three terms.
+(As Dilcher \& Skula note, other than the central terms in the cases $s\left(\frac{(N-1)}{2}, N\right)$ with odd $N$ which trivially vanish and therefore require no testing, no $s(k, N)$ can contain two adjacent terms that are complementary mod $p$, but three is a sharp minimum as $s(0, 3)$ contains only three terms in the case $p$ = 11, where it vanishes.)
+The vanishing of $q_2$ indeed occurs only for the ``classical'' cases, eliminating the possibility that any other sums involving consecutive terms could be simple multiples of $q_2$.
+We therefore conclude that our Theorems 1 and 2 comprise essentially all the linear relations which pertain among sums of Lerch's type.